Bookings and payments

 The first priority on all tours is the safety of the participants.
 Extensive safety procedures are followed at every stage of the tour.
 However, as in all tours that involve any exploration of nature, it isn’t risk-free.
 Walking over a lava field is not the same as walking on a pavement, there are rocks and holes in the ground.
 And, as in all underground vaults and caves, there is the risk of falling rocks.
 This risk is mostly limited to the walls of the magma chamber, so we recommend that people stay close to the centre of the vault.

 We consider it to be moderade.
-On a scale of 1–5 (with 5 being maximum difficulty), it’s level 2–3.
-The path only has a limited slope (it is not an uphill walk), but it is hilly and uneven, with rocks and holes in the ground.
+On a scale of 1–5 (with 5 being maximum difficulty), it’s level 2.
+The hiking path only has a limited slope (it is not an uphill walk), but can be hilly and uneven.
 We highly recommend that you wear good hiking boots and warm clothes.
 Just remember, a guide will be with you during the walk, leading you via the easiest route over the field.
 If you have any doubts regarding the hike, you should look into the option of going to the volcano via helicopter.

 ▶ Is there a parking lot next to the road, from where the walk over the lava fields to the crater starts?